 Probate law can be a confusing and overwhelming process for those who have recently inherited property.
 In Texas, probate law governs the distribution of a deceased person’s assets, including real property.
 When an individual dies, their assets must pass through probate before they can be distributed to the heirs or beneficiaries.
 In this blog post, we will be discussing a case study on the challenges faced by an individual who has received a default judgement on an inherited property and is trying to sell it.
 We will explore the options available to navigate the Texas probate law and the 4-year wait required by title companies.

 The client, a resident of Texas, has recently received a default judgement on a property that was inherited.
 The judgement came as the original person who acquired the property has since passed away and his living wife had not responded to citations from the court.
-The client is now trying to sell the property, however, title companies are requiring a 4-year wait for a default judgement.
+The client is now trying to sell the property, however, title companies are requiring a four-year wait for a default judgement.
 The judgement was final and unappealable, divesting the original person over to the client.

 Understanding Default Judgement

 A default judgement is a legal determination made by a court when a defendant in a lawsuit has failed to respond to a summons or complaint.
 In this case, the living wife of the deceased person who acquired the property had not responded to citations from the court, resulting in a default judgement.
 The judgement is final and unappealable, which means that it cannot be challenged in court.
-However, the client is facing difficulty in selling the property due to the 4-year wait required by title companies.
+However, the client is facing difficulty in selling the property due to the four-year wait required by title companies.

-Navigating the 4-Year Wait
+Navigating the Four-Year Wait

-The 4-year wait required by title companies is a common practice in Texas probate law.
+The four-year wait required by title companies is a common practice in Texas probate law.
 It is intended to ensure that any potential heirs or beneficiaries have had sufficient time to come forward and challenge the distribution of the deceased’s assets.
 In this case, the client has received a default judgement, which should serve as proof that the original person who acquired the property has no further rights to it.
-However, the 4-year wait remains in place.
+However, the four-year wait remains in place.

 Option 1: